EmanuelBender/GoogleSheet_Inventory_System/README.md

 </p>

 <p size="11px">
-This is a script for a GoogleSheet AppsScript inventory system.
+It is aiming to keep the inventory system up to date while minimising user input.  <br>
-It is aiming to to keep a universal inventory system up to date while minimising user input.  <br>
+No external labelling needed if used correctly. (organisation always helps ofc) <br>
-No external labelling needed if used correctly. (organisation always helps ofc) I use it to organise my SMD items and PCB projects in conjunction with SMD containers, but it can be used for other things.
+I use it to organise my SMD items and PCB projects in conjunction with SMD containers, but it can be used for other things. <br>
 </p>